Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 ## 3) Lexical VS Dynamic Scope :

-   dynamic scoping, when a function is called, it looks for variables not where they are defined, but where the function was called from.
+   Dynamic scoping, when a function is called, looks for variables not where they are defined but where the function was called from.
 This is different from lexical scoping, where variables are searched for based on where they are written in the code.
 So, even though they're both ways to find variables, they work differently.

-## 4) Block Scop - Block scope means variables can be used only within the particular block of code where they are defined, such as within a function or loop, and cannot be accessed outside of it.
+## 4) Block Scope - Block scope means variables can be used only within the particular block of code where they are defined, such as within a function or loop, and cannot be accessed outside of it.

 function blockScope(){
     let a = 50